 In medicine, medical doctors read scientific papers or, at least, executive summaries of said papers.
 The papers contribute useful knowledge.
 However, even the best software practitioners can go years without reading any research, assuming that they ever read any.
 I believe that it is because they rightly feel that the papers will not teach them much about the real world.

 You would probably be upset if you learned that your medical doctor is unaware of the latest clinical research concerning your condition.
 However, how concerned would a manager at Facebook be if he learned that a software engineer is not up-to-date with computer science research?

 The problem comes from the fact that computer scientists rarely work with models or, rather, that they are confused about what a scientific model is.

-A model in science is an algorithm that enables you to make falsifiable predictions about the real world.
+A model in science is an algorithm that enables you to make meaningful predictions about the real world.
 In computer science, it might go as follows:

 Software X will be faster than software Y on data Z.

 But that is not what computer science offers you typically.
-Instead, computer scientists tend to make statement that avoid scientific falsifiability:
+Instead, computer scientists tend to make statements that avoid scientific falsifiability: